Oryzone/OryzoneMediaStorageBundle/README.rst

 This list provides the next thing Oryzone would like to implement in the bundle.
 So if you want to contribute and don't know where to begin here's some hints ;)

 * PhpUnit tests
 * Travis CI integration
 * Improve documentation
- * Build providers for famous external services like DailyMotion, Twitter, Slideshare, etc...
+* Build providers for famous external services like DailyMotion, Twitter, SlideShare, etc...

 Thanks